ggayliye/Lab7_ECE6780Embedded_SR24/README.md

 Before starting on code development you should connect the motor system together and test to see if the H-bridge is operational.
 You can test the H-bridge by manually wiring the direction and enable pins to 3V or GND.
 Use the table in figure 7.6 to select a direction of rotation and enable the output, the motor should begin rotating once power is applied.

+#### Template Codes:

+Because of time limitations at the end of the semester, this lab provides partially-complete template code.
+These template files provide most of the background infrastructure such as the encoder interface.
+Your goal is to complete the program by filling in portions of missing code according to instructions within the code’s comments; typically in larger code projects it’s a bad idea to put all of the functions in the main.c file.
+This lab splits the motor control code into a couple of separate files: motor.h and motor.c.
+These files are available on the assignment page for download, they are needed to be included in your μVision project.<br><br>
+The given file are uploaded in the folder "givenFiles".
+The file namesare :

+- main.c
+- motor.c
+- motor.h
+- lab7.tsc

 ### Part 2: Tuning the Controller
  After getting the different pieces of the PI controller operational, it’s time to tune the gain parameters to improve performance.<br>